heutelbeck/sapl-demos/remote-pdp/README.md

 java -jar remote-pdp-4.0.0-SNAPSHOT-jar-with-dependencies.jar
 ```

-By default, the demo connects to `https://localhost:8443` using the default SAPL Server LT demo credentials.
+By default, the demo connects to `https://localhost:8443` using the default SAPL Node demo credentials.

 ### Command Line Options